SeriousSoftware/OpenUI5Demo/README.md

 ### OpenUI5 Façade Generator

 This tool is experimental!
-The ScalaJS façade files it generates are known to be incomplete and will consequently require manual work before they will function correctly in your application.
+The ScalaJS façade files it generates are known to be incomplete and will consequently require manual alteration before they will function correctly in your application.

 It is known that not all OpenUI5 classes, enumerations or libraries can be translated automatically into working Scala.
 This is because JavaScript's dynamic typing means that under certain circumstances, it is impossible for the parser to determine what data type will be used during a function call.